 What is a sink trap?

-You might also be asking yourself “What is a bottle trap?”.
-Sink traps and bottle traps are the same thing, just with different names.
-So, to answer both questions we’ll be referring to them as sink traps from here on.
+The answer also applies to “what is a bottle trap”, as sink traps and bottle traps are the same thing with different names.
+So, to answer both questions, we’ll be referring to them as sink traps from here on.

 Many sink traps also come with a removable filter.
-A useful feature that is used to help block items from making their way down the drain.
+A useful feature that helps block items from travelling down the drain.
 Maybe items like rings, earrings or other items that you’ve accidentally found yourself dropping down the sink!

 Another style of trap is the plumbing trap.
-The curved pieces of drainpipe underneath your sink and basin often referred to as P traps, do a lot of dirty work.
-Over time they crack, leak, become corroded or get plugged with years of amassed soap and grease.
+The curved pieces of drainpipe underneath your sink and basin, often referred to as P-traps, do a lot of dirty work.
+Over time, they crack, leak, become corroded or clog up with years of amassed soap and grease.

 This section will explain how to change a plumbing trap.
 Before we move on, it’s important to remember that when replacing a plumbing trap, you should use the same type of trap you remove.
 For example, use plastic for plastic.